 - 1. Set up the OCI VCN environment.
-See Creating a VCN for multiple-AD HA topology on page 60. - 2.
+See Creating a VCN for multiple-AD HA topology on page 62. - 2.
 Deploy FortiGate-VMs in the environment for an active-passive configuration.
-See Creating a FortiGate-VM instance on page 11.
-To deploy FortiGate-VM from the marketplace, see Deploying FortiGate-VM via the marketplace on page 29.
+See Creating a FortiGate-VM instance on page 13.
+To deploy FortiGate-VM from the marketplace, see Deploying FortiGate-VM via the marketplace on page 30.
 You must select different ADs when creating the Compute instances:

 3. Configure extra VNICs for the FortiGate-VM.
 You must ensure there are at least four network interfaces configured for each instance.
-See Checking the prerequisites on page 31.
-To create an extra VNIC, see Creating the second virtual network interface (VNIC) on page 22.
-To configure the extra VNIC, see Configuring the second VNIC on the FortiGate-VM on page 24.
+See Checking the prerequisites on page 35.
+To create an extra VNIC, see Creating the second VNIC on page 24.
+To configure the extra VNIC, see Configuring the second VNIC on the FortiGate-VM on page 26.

 - 4. Update route rules to point to the internal/trust private IP address on the active FortiGate.
 It is recommended to create a separate route table for the internal/trust subnet: - a.
-Go to Networking > Virtual Cloud Networks > < VCN used> > Route Tables, then click Create Route Table. - b.
+Go to Networking > Virtual Cloud Networks > <VCN used> > Route Tables, then click Create Route Table. - b.
 Specify the route table to point to the internal/trust private IP address on the active FortiGate: